What’s the difference between your EIN and your D‑U‑N‑S Number? Knowing can help you grow your business.

 Since manufacturers work with other businesses, it can be important for them to convey their credibility to partners and potential partners.
 Manufacturers can benefit from building their business credit because:

 - They make goods for other companies and will be counted on by those companies to deliver what they have promised.
 A good business credit profile can help convey a manufacturer’s capabilities to a potential partner.

 - When signing contracts with other businesses, manufacturers will want to get good terms.
-If a manufacturer has an incomplete business credit report or has inaccurate information, they may not get the best terms or conditions (this can be true of banks loans as well).
+If a manufacturer has an incomplete business credit report or has out-of-date information, it may not get the best terms or conditions (this can be true of bank loans as well).

-- Manufacturers may be able to help grow their business by winning more contracts or getting funding, and they can use their solid business credit report to help accomplish that.
+- A manufacturer may have opportunities to grow its business by winning more contracts or getting funding, and it can use its solid business credit profile to help accomplish that.

 The D‑U‑N‑S Number for Suppliers

 Suppliers can benefit from having a D-U-N-S Number in many of the same ways that manufacturers can.
 Suppliers sell goods to wholesalers and retailers, government agencies, and other companies.
-The benefits of building business credit with a D-U-N-S Number can be huge for suppliers:
+The benefits of potentially building business credit with a D-U-N-S Number can be huge for suppliers:

 - Many retailers, especially big-box retailers, require their suppliers to have a D‑U‑N‑S Number.
 Walmart is a good example.
 Monitoring your business credit profile and keeping it up to date may help you influence your supplier score to match what some retailers may require.

 - Even companies that don’t require a specific supplier score may still be using suppliers’ business credit reports to help them make decisions.

 - A strong business credit profile may potentially help you get loans, which you may need in order to land or fulfill a contract.
 If you need funding in order to deliver on contracts with big-box retailers or government agencies, having a strong business credit report can help you look credible to banks and other lenders.

 The D‑U‑N‑S Number for Construction Companies